valiot/opex62541/docs/tutorials/Elixir Integration.md

 end
 ```

-In this example the client will use a predefined timeout and connection (url, user, etc.) paramters, the `user_init_state` is propagated to this callback too.
+In this example, the client will use a predefined timeout and connection (url, user, etc.) parameters.
+The `user_init_state` is propagated to this callback too.

-**Note**: The output of this callbacks must be a list (type config_options) as shown in the [Client](https://hexdocs.pm/opex62541/OpcUA.Client.html) module.
+**Note**: The output of these callbacks must be a list (type config_options) as shown in the [Client](https://hexdocs.pm/opex62541/OpcUA.Client.html) module.

 ### Monitored Item

-The next optional callback to be executed is `monitored_items/1`, it gets and adds all nodes (namespaces, object nodes, variable nodes, monitored items) to the Server, for example:
+The next optional callback to be executed is `monitored_items/1`.
+It gets and adds all nodes (namespaces, object nodes, variable nodes, monitored items) to the Server, for example:

 ```elixir
 def monitored_items(_user_init_state) do